flumedb/flumelog-offset/README.md

 a list of keys with a particular sort applied to them - just enough to enable binary search.

+## API ideas

+there are lots of ways you could implement a frame around the data, which might have different benefits. you could use json or csv format, and then you could view the database in a text editor.

+you could encrypt the data, with authentication so that you can detect interference.

+what should the api for framing look like? given an offset, you need to be able to get the next, and the previous

 ## License

 MIT